syeddanish41/wAlnut/README.md

 2. **_Solve the same problem at different levels of complexity starting at the simplest complexity level to discover general principles of intelligence._**
      - **Flying Example:**
-       When the Wright brothers where building their flying machine they tried to solve the problem of controlling the machine in the air by starting with flying a kite, then controlling a glider, and then using a wind tunnel.
+       When the Wright brothers were building their flying machine they tried to solve the problem of controlling the machine in the air by starting with flying a kite, then controlling a glider, and then using a wind tunnel.
 In each case they were trying to solve the same problem at different complexity levels.
      - **AGI Example 1:**
-       When trying to recognize what is in a greyscale image that is 1000 by 1000 pixels, instead try to recognize what is in a greyscale image that is 32 by 32 pixels.
+       When trying to recognize what is in a grayscale image that is 1000 by 1000 pixels, instead try to recognize what is in a grayscale image that is 32 by 32 pixels.
 When that is too hard try to recognize what is in a binary 32 by 32 pixel image.

 3. **_For each principle of general intelligence produced by neurobiology try to use a more efficient substitute from other fields if there is a mapping._**
      - **Flying Example:**
-       When the Wright brothers where building how to control their flying machine they did not build a plane with a birds wing.
-When they were trying to replicate the banking behavior of a birds wing they substituted the birds wing with a technique called wing warping that adjusts the wing flaps up or down on each side of the wing so that an airplane can efficiently bank.
+       When the Wright brothers were building how to control their flying machine they did not build a plane with a bird's wing.
+When they were trying to replicate the banking behavior of a bird's wing they substituted the bird's wing with a technique called wing warping that adjusts the wing flaps up or down on each side of the wing so that an airplane can efficiently bank.
      - The model should not model every anatomical detail of the brain but instead will strive to use the best substitutes to model the principles of general intelligence.
-This is analogous to how a plane and helicopter do no model every anatomical detail of a birds wing but instead strive to use the best substitutes to model the principles of general flight.
+This is analogous to how a plane and helicopter do not model every anatomical detail of a bird's wing but instead strive to use the best substitutes to model the principles of general flight.

 4. **_Do not try to find all principles of general intelligence from neuroscience._**